 Native to tropical Africa, the Castor Bean plant has bold, palm-shaped leaves with striking red flowers.
 Other flower colors include green and a pinkish red.
 Different varieties of this plant grow from 5 to 15 feet tall.
 Used as an ornamental plant, it is sometimes grown indoors as a houseplant in large, floor containers.

 Both seeds and plant parts are poisonous for people, animals, and insects through ingestion.
 Skin contact can cause initiation and allergic reactions.
 The deadly poison “Ricin” is made from the seeds.

 Castor oil is extracted from the plant seeds.
 The process does not produce ricin.

-If you grow this plant, we strongly recommend you do not let the flowers
+If you grow this plant, do so responsibly.
+We strongly recommend you do not let the flowers go to seed.

 Did you Know?
 African natives once wore necklaces made from this plant!

 The Castor Bean plant is also known as Castor Oil Plant, Mole Bean Plant, and the African Wonder Tree.

 Note: Because deadly Ricin is made from this plant, most seed manufacturers no longer carry the seeds for home gardens.
 They discontinued selling these seeds right after 2000.

 Castor Bean plants are grown from seed.
 Directly sow Castor Bean seeds into your flower garden after the last frost date in your area.